palaforcade/ms-e226-project/docs/project1_answers.md

 As we can see, the Lasso we trained (with a coefficient lambda = 0.3) has a big train & test MSE.
 We can also see that the multi layer model is the best model to fit our data.
 It is roughly twice as good as our baseline model, and it is intersting to see that the multi layer model performs better than the one layer model.
 This can be explained by the fact that the model function we are trying to find is extremely complex, so there is no problem of overfitting.

 (f) As we saw, Lasso did not perform well.
 Though, we played with the regularization parameter to try and find a better option.
 It turns out the best option was lambda = 0.
+See the plot in the appendix

-For Lasso, usually we have high bias if we are underfitting the model, whcih translates to both train and test MSE being high (the model does not capture all the complexities) ; and we have high variance if the train MSE is significantly lower than the test MSE, thus capturing noise.
+For Lasso, usually we have high bias if we are underfitting the model, which translates to both train and test MSE being high (the model does not capture all the complexities) ; and we have high variance if the train MSE is significantly lower than the test MSE, thus capturing noise.

 As we saw with the results, Lasso train & test MSE are roughly similar.
 This leads us to believe that Lasso does not perform well due to high bias and underfitting.
 In fact, reducing the dimension of the problem by penalizing coefficients is not a good solution here.